1BrendaSanchez/Little_Monkeys/README.md

 # Little_Monkeys
-First Scratch program.
+This is my first Scratch program.
 Watch as some mischievous little monkeys get themselves into trouble at bedtime.